-Ephesians 6:10–12 declares, “Finally, be strong in the Lord and in his mighty power.
+Ephesians 6:10–12 says, “Finally, be strong in the Lord and in his mighty power.
 Put on the full armor of God so that you can take your stand against the devil’s schemes.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
-This text teaches some crucial truths: we can only be strong in the Lord’s power, it is God’s armor that protects us, and our battle is against spiritual forces of evil in the world.
+This text teaches some crucial truths: we can only stand strong in the Lord’s power, it is God’s armor that protects us, and our battle is ultimately against spiritual forces of evil in the world.

 Ephesians 6:13–18 is a description of the spiritual armor God gives us.
 We are to stand firm with the belt of truth, the breastplate of righteousness, the gospel of peace, the shield of faith, the helmet of salvation, the sword of the Spirit, and by praying in the Spirit.
 What do these pieces of spiritual armor represent in spiritual warfare?
 We are to know the truth, believe the truth, and speak the truth.
 We are to rest in the fact that we are declared righteous because of Christ’s sacrifice for us.
 We are to proclaim the gospel no matter how much resistance we face.
 We are not to waver in our faith, trusting God’s promises no matter how strongly we are attacked.
 Our ultimate defense is the assurance we have of our salvation, an assurance that no spiritual force can take away.
 Our offensive weapon is the Word of God, not our own opinions and feelings.
 And we are to pray in the power and will of the Holy Spirit.